Posted on August 21, 2013

 Federal law does not require individual gun owners or other lawful possessors of firearms to report the loss or theft of a firearm to law enforcement.

-Federal law does, however, require that licensed firearms dealers report the loss or theft of any firearm from the dealer’s inventory to the U.S. Attorney General or local law enforcement within 48 hours of discovering the loss or theft.7 For more information about firearms missing from dealers’ inventories, see our summary on Dealer Regulations.
+Federal law does, however, require licensed firearms dealers to report the loss or theft of any firearm from the dealer’s inventory to the U.S. Attorney General or local law enforcement within 48 hours of discovering the loss or theft.7 For more information about dealer regulations and firearms missing from dealers’ inventories, see our summary on Dealer Regulations.

 Nine states and the District of Columbia require firearm owners to report the loss or theft of their firearms to law enforcement.
 In addition, Maryland has a requirement that only applies to handguns and assault weapons.
 New Jersey has also adopted a relevant law, as described below.